-The international aid agency Oxfam International said that the world’s 100 richest people on earth could essentially end poverty with their earnings in 2012, according to a recent report.
+The international aid agency Oxfam International said that the world’s 100 richest people could essentially end poverty with their earnings in 2012, according to a recent report.

 The world’s richest earned $240 billion last year—a figure that Oxfam, an international coalition of 17 organizations working in 90 countries focusing on inequality and the poor, said could end poverty around four times over.

 “It is now widely accepted that rapidly growing extreme wealth and inequality are harmful to human progress, and that something needs to be done,” said Oxfam, while citing a report from the World Economic Forum that rated income inequality as one of the global risks of 2013.

 It added in a press release, “The richest one percent has increased its income by 60 percent in the last 20 years with the financial crisis accelerating rather than slowing the process.”

 In 14 of the 19 leading wealthy and developing nations of the Group of 20, inequality has increased since 1990, the aid group said, saying that economic growth has rarely provided benefit to poor people.
 The G-20 finance ministers met last week in Mexico City.

 Oxfam warned that “extreme wealth and income is not only unethical, it is also economically inefficient, politically corrosive, socially divisive, and environmentally destructive.”

 Economic growth has often come first in the minds of many government officials and policymakers, while the interests of poor people have come second, the report states.